CAFM-Blog.de | Accounting: The most important things for legally compliant bookkeeping [Update!]

 What is Accounting?

-The basics of accounting are recording business transactions, posting to accounts, creating documents, and preparing financial statements.
+The basics of accounting are recording business transactions, booking to accounts, creating documents, and preparing financial statements.

 Accounts are records of specific business transactions.
 There are various accounts, e.g., the cash account, the bank account, or the merchandise purchase account.

 Documents are written proof of business transactions, e.g., invoices, receipts, or bank statements.
-They serve as the basis for posting to accounts.
+They serve as the basis for booking to accounts.

 An annual financial statement is a compilation of all business transactions of a company within a fiscal year.
-It consists of the Balance Sheet, the Profit and Loss Statement and the notes.
+It consists of the footprint, the Profit and loss statement and the notes.

 The balance sheet is a comparison of a company's assets and liabilities at a specific point in time.
 It provides information about the company's financial situation.